RTEMS/rtems-docs/c-user/scheduling-concepts/directives.rst

     The processor was not owned by the scheduler.

 :c:macro:`RTEMS_RESOURCE_IN_USE`
+    The processor was required by at least one non-idle task that used the scheduler as its :term:`home scheduler`.

+:c:macro:`RTEMS_RESOURCE_IN_USE`
-    The set of processors owned by the scheduler would have been empty after the processor removal and there was at least one non-idle task that used this scheduler as its :term:`home scheduler`.
+    The processor was the last processor owned by the scheduler and there was at least one task that used the scheduler as a :term:`helping scheduler`.

 .. rubric:: NOTES: